Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

       server.
     - Also, note down the `Heap length: XXXXX` output from the client.
-In the next section we use the value to tell the web server the lenght of the heap it is measuring.
+In the next section we use the value to tell the web server the length of the heap it is measuring.
 3. Start the ODT server according to the next subsection and then rerun the ODT client to get a successful verification.